-Ms. Daniel, age 66, retired in 2018 as Division President and Chief Financial Officer for Black & Veatch Corporation, a leading global engineering, construction and consulting company specializing in infrastructure development in the areas of energy, water and information.
-She also serves as a director of Commerce Bancshares, Inc. and Teladoc Health, Inc. Ms. Daniel served as a director of Livongo Health, Inc. until its merger with Teladoc Health, Inc. in 2020.
+Ms. Daniel, age 67, retired in 2018 as Division President and Chief Financial Officer for Black & Veatch Corporation, a leading global engineering, construction and consulting company specializing in infrastructure development in the areas of energy, water and information.
+She also serves as a director of Commerce Bancshares, Inc. Ms. Daniel served as a director of Teladoc Health, Inc. until May 2024, and Livongo Health, Inc. until its merger with Teladoc Health, Inc. in 2020.
 In addition, Ms. Daniel is a Certified Public Accountant.
 Ms. Daniel earned a Bachelor of Science degree in accounting from Northwest Missouri State University and a Master of Science degree in accounting from the University of Missouri-Kansas City.